-With 18 employees at the beginning of 2022, the parent company Ratos AB has no complex functions that are difficult to analyse.
+With 18 employees at the end of the year, the parent company Ratos AB has no complex functions that are difficult to analyse.
 The need to introduce an internal audit function for the parent company Ratos AB must therefore be regarded as negligible, which is why Ratos has decided, as in previous years, not to establish an internal audit function at Group level or for the parent company Ratos AB.